Deiondrae/readme-generator/README.md

   - [Questions](#Questions)

   ## Installation
   This project requires node's inquirier package.
-In the command line run npm init to install node then npm install inquirer to set up the inquirer package
+In the command line run "npm init" to install node then "npm install inquirer" to set up the inquirer package

   ## Usage
   After inquirer has been installed the application can be invoked using the command "node index.js" in the CLI, then follow the question prompts and the readme will be generated for you